Skip to content

 Nantes

-Bouffay is the oldest district in Nantes, and the district doesn’t fail to impress with its beauty and old-world charm.
-Full of cobblestone streets and cute half-timbered houses, the Bouffay district is a must-visit for any comer to Nantes.
+Bouffay is the oldest district in Nantes, and it doesn’t fail to impress with its beauty and old-world charm.
+Full of cobblestone streets and cute half-timbered houses, the Bouffay district is a must-visit for any visitor to Nantes.

-After taking a stroll in the district, we recommend going to visit the Place du Bouffay.
-Take some good photos of the architectural masterpiece and then head to the retail shops in the palace’s square.
+After strolling the district, we recommend visiting the Place du Bouffay.
+Take some photos of the architectural masterpiece, then visit the retail shops in the palace’s square.

-Make sure to finish your visit with a meal or a drink at one of the many restaurants in there which are serving authentic crêperies.
-In case you are not a fan of crêperies, then we suggest trying one of the trendy restaurants with ethnic cuisine like Japanese, Chinese, and Indian.
+Make sure to finish your visit with a meal or a drink at one of the many restaurants there serving authentic crêperies.
+If you are not a fan of crêperies, we suggest trying one of the trendy restaurants serving ethnic cuisines like Japanese, Chinese, or Indian.

 Jules Verne Museum

-Did you know that the famous novel Around the World in Eighty Days is actually French?
+Did you know the famous novel Around the World in Eighty Days is French?
 Well, it is!
-Its original French name is Le Tour du Monde en Quatre-Vingts Jours, and it was written by the renowned author Jules Verne.
+Its original French name is Le Tour du Monde en Quatre-Vingts Jours, written by the renowned author Jules Verne.
 Jules was born in Nantes in 1828, and the Jules Verne Museum is dedicated to his work.

-The museum is located inside a 19th-century bourgeoisie mansion that sits on a hillside looking over the Loire River.
-After snapping some good photos with the museum as the background, go inside for a journey into the history of Verne, where you will see multimedia presentations, books, autographed manuscripts, posters, and objects from the author’s daily life.
+The museum is located inside a 19th-century bourgeoisie mansion on a hillside overlooking the Loire River.
+After snapping some good photos with the museum as the background, go inside for a journey into Verne’s history.
+You will see multimedia presentations, books, autographed manuscripts, posters, and objects from the author’s daily life.

-The museum is open to the public Wednesday through Monday from 2 pm to 6 pm and closed on Tuesdays.
-On Saturdays, the museum is also available in the morning from 10 am to 12 pm in addition to the afternoon hours.
+The museum is open to the public from 2 pm to 6 pm and closed on Tuesdays.
+On Saturdays, it is also open in the morning from 10 am to 12 pm in addition to its afternoon hours from 2 pm to 6 pm.

 Keep the Oysters Coming!

 Well, this is a tricky one!
-Nantes is located at the meeting point between Brittany and the Loire Valley, and its location has affected its cuisine resulting in unusual fusion.
-However, one of the most certain things about Nantes is that you will eat some delicious seafood and fish for sure.
+Nantes is located at the meeting point between Brittany and the Loire Valley, and its location has affected its cuisine, resulting in unusual fusion.
+However, one of the most certain things about Nantes is that you will definitely eat some delicious seafood and fish.

 We highly recommend dishes like Mussels, crabs, lobster, mullet king prawns, and seabass.
 A must-have while there are the oysters….
 They are the best!
 They are even better when you have them with a light Muscadet that gets produced in the countryside outside Nantes.
-The perfect end to your good meal would be to have some tasty Gâteau Nantais; this is a rum soft pound cake.
+The perfect end to your good meal would be having some tasty Gâteau Nantais, a rum-soft pound cake.

-Whether its museums, Les Machines de l’Île, or old-world charm, Nantes is full of amazing things to do for you and your children.
+Whether it’s museums, Les Machines de l’Île, or old-world charm, Nantes is full of amazing things to do for you and your children.
 It would be a shame not to have it on your bucket list.
-After an amazing break in Nantes – why not consider the city of Nice?
-We detail some incredible things to do across France in this travel post.
-Or consider a stop off in Brittany.
-No matter what you decided there is plenty to do, experience and drive enjoyment to any holiday.
+After a fantastic break in Nantes – why not consider the city of Nice?
+This travel post details some incredible things to do across France.
+Or consider a stop-off in Brittany.
+No matter what you decide, there is plenty to do, experience and drive enjoyment to any holiday.

 Leave a comment